 What is Disability Care?

 Good care can support function and help people affected by disability to live independently and with dignity.
-Each disabled person is an individual, with different challenges and needs, so there can’t be a one size fits all formula.
+Each disabled person has different challenges and needs, so there can’t be a one size fits all formula.
 The right care will require careful assessment to work out what support is needed, and to find the right person to provide that care.

 What is a disability?